Animal Welfare: Safe and Sound at Lincoln Park Zoo

 February 24, 2022

-It’s another cold day in December and Jackson 5’s rendition of “Santa Claus Is Coming To Town” can be heard across the zoo’s South Lawn.
+It’s another cold day in December and the Jackson 5’s rendition of “Santa Claus Is Coming To Town” can be heard across the zoo’s South Lawn.
 Lincoln Park Zoo is getting ready for another weekend of ZooLights Presented by ComEd and Invesco QQQ, a holiday event that includes, among other bright and festive features, a synchronized sound and light show.
 This afternoon, members of the Animal Care department—including scientists in the Animal Welfare Science Program—along with the Events team, are recording sound levels at multiple locations during the loudest parts of the pre-approved musical set list to measure what the animals will be hearing.

 Events at the zoo are meant to support its mission by connecting people to nature and wildlife.
 But the music from DJs or live performances may add a discordant note to the lives of the animals that reside here.
 So, staff members spread out to animal habitats near the South Lawn, including the Chilean flamingos, Père David’s deer, and white-cheeked gibbons.
 Monitoring sound levels both in front of habitats and in behind-the-scenes spaces, the zoo team is working to ensure the sound levels animals are exposed to during the event fall within the zoo’s approved limits for animal comfort.